microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/SFI series.md

 ### Cloud fundamentals for infrastructure and security partners

 How strong are your security foundations?
 Looking to get started or just brush up?
 Join us for a five-part series designed to help Microsoft security and infrastructure partners get back to the fundamentals — through the lens of the Secure Future Initiative (SFI).
-Each session breaks down key components of cloud infrastructure, from core services to advanced security, compliance, and cost optimization.
+Each session covers key components of cloud infrastructure, from core services to advanced security, compliance, and cost optimization.

 ### Register!